drshahizan/HPDP/2526/assignment/A2/Group Parallel/big_data.md

 **Discussion**

 Figure 4 compares the peak memory consumption of Pandas, Dask, and Polars during execution.
-Pandas consumed the highest amount of memory at 871.30 MB, while Dask reduced memory usage to 569.77 MB through partitioned processing.
 Polars demonstrated the most efficient memory utilisation at only 358.99 MB.
 These results highlight the importance of selecting appropriate processing frameworks when working with large-scale datasets, as efficient memory management directly impacts scalability and system stability.

 ---